 A tour of Glasgow's lavishly appointed City Chambers (Town Hall)

-Recently I joined an escorted tour of Glasgow City Chambers (Town Hall) in order to get a better understanding of the interior decor and design of this important building which was built 1883-1888.
-This proved of great interest.
-A truly sumptuous building reflecting the grandeur and confidence of the late Victoria era.
+Tonight, I am reporting on an escorted tour of Glasgow City Chambers (Town Hall).
+Purpose was to get a better understanding of the interior decor and design of this important building which was built 1883-1888.

 • Architect was William Young, a London based architect born in Paisley and trained in Glasgow.